-Asset Holdings Signs: 5,108 Guideposts: 5,397

-Desired Level of Service Statement Guideposts and signs are clear, functioning and present.

-Available Data d in end of year financial Fa ber, condition rating and Fa

-Last Condition Survey • A condition inspection was undertaken in July 2001, with additional spot audits and desktop updates.

-General Assessment Condition Rating

-of Condition 1 Near Perfect 31.6 \$344,809

-2 Good 39.6 \$431,496

-3 Satisfactory 25.6 \$279,432

-4 Very Poor 1.5 \$15,912

-5 Unserviceable 1.7 \$18,180

-Total 100.00 \$1,089,829

-Main Findings Anecdotal evidence indicates that maintenance has kept up to demand.
+Asset Holdings Signs: 5,108 Guideposts: 5,397 Desired Level of Service Statement Guideposts and signs are clear, functioning and present.
+Available Data d in end of year financial Fa ber, condition rating and Fa Last Condition Survey A condition inspectio audits and desktop u n was undertaken in July 2 pdates.
+001, with additional spot General Assessment Condition Rating % Assets (\$ \$CRC Weighted) of Condition 1 Near Perfect 31.6 \$344,809 2 Good 39.6 \$431,496 3 Satisfactory 25.6 \$279,432 4 Very Poor \$15,912 5 Unserviceable 1.7 \$18,180 Total 100.00 \$1,089,829 Main Findings Anecdotal evidence indicates that maintenance has kept up to demand.
 When maintenance is undertaken on these assets it often ends up being replacement and the data collect throughout this process is limited.
 Future Actions Continue to maintenance the existing assets.
 With the upcoming digital road survey, investigate obtaining inventory and/or condition data on signs and guideposts Works are undertaken within the allowable budget, noting that while there is a back log of works, the allowable budget has maintained a stable backlog.